kellykohlleffel/qbr_data_generator_and_enterprise_qbr_generator/README.md

 It also leverages vector similarity search for contextual relevance and provides structured outputs covering executive summaries, business impact, product adoption, and strategic recommendations - all without requiring manual data compilation or presentation creation from the sales team.

+## Usage
+1. From within Snowflake Snowflake, go to Projects, select Streamlit, and create a new Streamlit app.
+Be sure and set the database and schema context when naming the new Streamlit app.
+2. Copy and paste the code block below into the Streamlit editor and click `Run`.

 ```python
 #
 # Fivetran Snowflake Cortex Streamlit Lab